blueripple/blueripple-research/br-2021-NewMaps/posts/NC_Congressional/inputs/post_intro.md

 # New Maps, New Dem Strategy: Our NC Analysis

-**Updates 3/4/2022:** This post has been updated to reflect the [new NC maps][NCRuling] as well as using a slightly newer version of our model.
+**Updates 3/4/2022:** This post has been updated to reflect the [new NC maps][NCRuling].

+**Updates 5/6/2022:** We’ve finalized our 2022 model and updated our demographic data with the 2020 American Community Survey.
+We’ve updated the numbers in this post accordingly.

 [NCRuling]: https://www.nytimes.com/2022/02/23/us/politics/north-carolina-maps-democrats.html